nrxr/fishfiles/README.md

 # fishfiles

-These are configurations for `fish`.
+These are configuration files for `fish` and an "ideal" terminal setup according to my needs.
+What comes with what I like?
+A nice looking terminal －which the prompt `pure` will provide－ and good-enough configurations.

+This repository comes with a simple `install.sh` script that as the name says so it'll take care of installing the required packages in `macOS` with `brew` or in a linux distro that has either: `apt`, `apk`, `xbps-install` or `pacman` (in which case it'll install `yay` and use that to install things, using AURs if needed).

+## Installing

+This repository comes with a `install.sh` script that will download the `pre-setup.sh` script that will install `rcm`, `curl` and `git`.
+Then it will use `rcm` to install the configuration files.

-Run on a sh-compatible terminal (for a quick install):
+Run on a sh-compatible terminal:

-    sh ./pre-setup.sh
+    ./install.sh

 This will install (hopefully) `rcm` if you don't have it and then configure everything with it using the tag `fish`.

-If you want to update, then pull from the git repository and run the `pre-setup.sh` script again.
+If you want to update, then pull from the git repository and run the `install.sh` script again.

 If you want to know what's happening inside (or are using a linux different than voidlinux), then:

 ## What comes with this configuration

+- `fish`
 - [pure prompt](https://github.com/rafaelrinaldi/pure)
-- set of envs on `~/.config/fish/envs`
+- set of basic envs on `~/.config/fish/envs` with `nvim` as `EDITOR`, `screen-256color-bce` as `TERM`, `less` as `PAGER` and `GO111MODULE on`.
-- can load private exports from `~/.config/fish/private`, it expects them in the `fish` fashion so `set -Ux NAME 'value'`
+- support for private envs in `~/.config/fish/private`, it expects them in the `fish` fashion so `set -Ux NAME 'value'`.
+Values I save there are things like `GOPRIVATE` and such.

 ## Pre-requisites